vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 };
 ```

-So far so good, with that done we could continue adding the other objects to the map (Markers, Lines, etc.) and using it as a ordinary map component.
+So far so good, with that done we could continue adding the other objects to the map (Markers, Polylines, etc.) and using it as a ordinary map component.
 But we want to use our `GoogleMapLoader` component only as a loader that prepares the map, not renders anything on it.

 To achieve that we need to allow parent component that will use our `GoogleMapLoader` to access `this.google` and `this.map` that are set inside the `GoogleMapLoader` component.
 That's where `scoped slots` really shine.
 Scoped slots allow us to expose the properties set in a child component to the parent component.
 It may sound like an inception, but bear with me one more minute.